owenbendavies/cms/README.md

 account.save!
 ```

-Finally create the site, replacing host and name with appropriate data, and
+Finally create the site, replacing host and name with appropriate data.
-asset_host with the url of the Rackspace cloud files container.

 ```ruby
 site = Site.new